BWF World Junior Mixed Team Championships

 Integrity – anti-doping / anti-match manipulation

-Member Associations must provide BWF with proof of completion of the anti-doping education training for each player going to Spokane no later than Friday 15 September 2023.
+Member Associations must provide BWF with proof of completion of the anti-doping education training for each player going to Cairo no later than Friday 25 September 2026.

 Anti-Doping Education

-Under Clause 17.2 of the BWF Anti-Doping Regulations, the BWF has selected the BWF World Junior Championships 2022 as an event where players must complete anti-doping educational activities before they participate in the event in Spain.
+Under Clause 17.2 of the BWF Anti-Doping Regulations, the BWF has selected the VICTOR BWF World Junior Team Championships 2026 as an event where players must complete anti-doping educational activities before they participate in the event in Cairo.

-This means that every player must complete an anti-doping education course before they arrive in Spokane for the Championships.
-This is a mandatory requirement in order to compete at the BWF World Junior Championships 2023.
+This means that every player must complete an anti-doping education course before they arrive in Cairo for the Championships.
+This is a mandatory requirement in order to compete at the BWF World Junior Championships 2025.

-Member Associations must provide BWF with proof of completion of the anti-doping education training for each player going to Spokane no later than Friday 15 September 2023.
+Member Associations must provide BWF with proof of completion of the anti-doping education training for each player going to Cairo no later than Friday 25 September 2026.

 During the championships BWF will deliver a series of integrity educational activities at the iZone, similar to what we have done before (link here).